How to choose your women's hardshell jacket?

 Washing

-Wash your jacket at 30°C using a specialist detergent for waterproof garments.
-Avoid fabric softeners, as these can degrade the waterproof and breathable properties of the fabric.
+Wash your jacket at 30°C with a specialist detergent for waterproof garments.
+Avoid fabric softeners, as they can degrade the waterproof and breathable properties of the fabric.
 Regular washing removes dirt and body oils that can clog the pores of the membrane, reducing its breathability.

 Drying

-Air-dry your jacket away from direct sunlight and heat sources.
-Do not put it in a tumble dryer on a high heat setting, as this could damage the membrane.
-If necessary, you can use a tumble dryer on a low heat setting to reactivate the durable water-repellent (DWR) treatment on the fabric.
+Dry your jacket in the open air, away from direct sunlight and any direct heat source.
+Do not tumble dry on high heat, as this could damage the membrane.
+If necessary, you can use a tumble dryer on a low heat setting to reactivate the fabric's durable water-repellent (DWR) treatment.

 Re-waterproofing

 Over time and with repeated washing, the DWR treatment on your hardshell jacket can wear off.
-Use a waterproofing spray or a specific solution to re-waterproof your jacket.
+Use a waterproofing spray or a dedicated solution to re-waterproof your jacket.

-Check out our women's softshell jackets that will bring you warmth and protection for your outdoor activities.
-For a warm and breathable first layer, opt for a women's thermal base layer.
+Also explore our women's softshell jackets that will keep you warm and protected during your outdoor activities.
+For a warm and breathable base layer, women's thermal base layer.